 If you’re filter-less, another technique for more sky in the final result is to shoot a correctly exposed shot followed by an underexposed one (by -1 or -2 f-stops) so that the sky records with some detail.
 In editing software, the sky from the underexposed shot can then be used on the correctly exposed shot.
 Using a tripod is ideal if you want perfect registration but this technique works with shooting handheld too.

 Engage the camera’s autoexposure bracketing mode to make this easier; many cameras have two-frame bracketing but use three frames if there’s no choice.
-The way forward You can take the first serious steps into monochrome image-making right now by turning on the computer – assuming you have editing software – and exploring your back catalogue.
-At this time of year when it’s cold out, this has an obvious appeal and seeing how colour pictures you’re familiar with look in mono is time well spent.
+You can take the first serious steps into monochrome image-making right now by turning on the computer – assuming you have editing software – and exploring your back catalogue.
+This has an obvious appeal when it is cold out – seeing how colour pictures you’re familiar with look in mono is time well spent.

 Canon EOS R8 control dials